SysKitTeam/docs-point/governance-and-automation/provisioning/restrict-group-creation.md

 # Restrict Microsoft 365 Groups Creation

-If you are **using SysKit Point to manage the creation of new workspaces** in your tenant, you might want to **restrict the creation of new workspaces outside the SysKit Point Teams app**.
+If you are **using Syskit Point to manage the creation of new workspaces** in your tenant, you might want to **restrict the creation of new workspaces outside the Syskit Point Teams app**.

 By default, **all users can create Microsoft 365 groups in your tenant, and, with that, the various workspaces that rely on groups for access**.
-Such **workspaces might not comply with your business policies**,  which, on the other hand, can be easily controlled with the help of SysKit Point [provisioning templates](templates.md).
+Such **workspaces might not comply with your business policies**,  which, on the other hand, can be easily controlled with the help of Syskit Point [provisioning templates](templates.md).

-Here, you can **find how to restrict Microsoft 365 group creation**, and thus **ensure that all created workspaces comply with your business policies defined in SysKit Point**.
+Here, you can **find how to restrict Microsoft 365 group creation**, and thus **ensure that all created workspaces comply with your business policies defined in Syskit Point**.

 {% hint style="warning" %}
 **Please note!**